-He had also many other failures or faults, many of them personal, which included his infidelity and appetite for female “conquest”.
+He had also many other failures, many of them personal faults, which included his infidelity and appetite for female “conquest”.
 Though, his most public failure was the Cuban invasion, the Bay of Pigs, which forever stained his presidency.

 Putting aside many of these shortcomings, he was otherwise strong and attentive when it came to greater matters of diplomacy and defence.
 It is in his decision to staring down Russian leader Nikita Khrushchev over the Cuban Missile Crisis that elevated him to greatness.
 The world has Kennedy to thank for possibly averting global nuclear destruction ?